Wisdom-asiedu/Dice-rolling/README.md

 # Dice Rolling Simulator
-A program to simulate dice rolling
+A python program to simulate dice rolling

+## About
+Two versions of the program were created:
+- Terminal/CLI
+- GUI

+The program grants the user the ability to choose the number of dice to roll as well as the number of sides the dice have.
+The result is displayed

 ## Group Work

+## Commad Line Interface (CLI) Implementation

+The CLI is accessed through "main.py"

+## Grapical User Interface (GUI) Implementation

+The GUI is accessed through "app.py"

 ### Group 9 Members